10 top tips to protect your country home

 Intruders are more likely to target properties that appear to be easier to break into, so keep the boundaries of your land well-maintained and secure, including all gates and fences.
 Sarah says: “Having a secure gate as a barrier has been shown to psychologically discourage intruders”.

-3. An alarm is a good starting point for a secure home:
+3. An alarm is a great first step towards a secure home:

 A panic button which directly alerts the police can provide additional peace of mind particularly if you live somewhere with poor mobile phone reception.